Kurdish leader says Trump promised he would protect the Kurds

 Breaking News Emails

-NORTHERN SYRIA — The head of Kurdish forces in Syria has said President Donald Trump promised to end Turkey's assault on their territory despite having made the decision to pull out of the region and abandon the U.S.' allies in the fight against ISIS.
+NORTHERN SYRIA — The head of Kurdish forces in Syria said Tuesday that President Donald Trump promised to end Turkey's assault on their territory despite having made the decision to pull out of the region and abandon the U.S. allies in the fight against the Islamic State militant group.

-Mazlum Kobani, commander-in-chief of the Syrian Democratic Forces (SDF), told NBC News in an exclusive interview Tuesday that he recently spoke to Trump and was assured that "there would not be a massacre against the Kurds" and that Trump would stop the invasion immediately.
-But Turkish forces have pushed ahead with their attack on northeastern Syria, taking control of a strategic border town on Thursday.
+Gen. Mazloum Kobani, commander in chief of the Syrian Democratic Forces, told NBC News in an interview that he recently spoke to Trump and was assured that "there would not be a massacre against the Kurds" and that Trump would stop the invasion immediately.
+But Turkish forces have pushed ahead with their attack on northeastern Syria, taking control of a strategic border town Thursday.

 "I call on President Trump to fulfill his promise," Kobani said.
 "I want him to stay committed to his words."

 The White House confirmed that a conversation between Trump and Kobani took place but made no comment on the content of the call.
-A senior administration official said the president spoke to both "General Mazlum and President Erdogan" on Monday.
+A senior administration official said the president spoke to both "Gen. Mazloum and President Erdogan" on Monday.

 Democrats walk out of meeting after Trump ‘meltdown’Oct.
 17, 201903:11

-Vice President Mike Pence and Secretary of State Mike Pompeo met with Turkey's President Recep Tayyip Erdogan in Ankara on Thursday in an effort to persuade him to implement a ceasefire.
+Vice President Mike Pence and Secretary of State Mike Pompeo met with Turkish President Recep Tayyip Erdogan in Ankara on Thursday in an effort to persuade him to implement a cease-fire.
 It also emerged that Trump wrote an extraordinary letter to Erdogan warning him not to be “a tough guy” and threatening tougher sanctions.

-But Erdogan has vowed to never declare a ceasefire, telling reporters ahead of Pence and Pompeo's arrival that he isn't worried about any sanctions from the U.S.
+But Erdogan has vowed to never declare a cease-fire, telling reporters ahead of Pence's and Pompeo's arrival that he isn't worried about any sanctions from the United States.

-Turkish forces launched their invasion last week to establish a "safe zone" for Syrian refugees and rid the region of Syrian Kurdish fighters, which it says is an extension of the separatist Kurdistan Worker's Party (PKK).
+Turkish forces launched their invasion last week to establish a "safe zone" for Syrian refugees and rid the region of Syrian Kurdish fighters, who it says are an extension of the separatist Kurdistan Workers' Party (PKK).

 While the PKK is considered a terrorist group by the U.S., the Kurdish-led SDF has been crucial American allies in the war against ISIS.